jlgregorio/pointnet-keras/README.md

 # PointNet implementation using Keras

 This is a (yet another) custom implementation of the well-known PointNet model for pointcloud classification.
-This was coded with the objective to keep it as simple as possible, limiting the use of third-party libraries and making the most of the Keras API (Tensorflow background).
+This was coded with the objective to keep it as simple as possible, limiting the use of third-party libraries and making the most of the Keras API (theoretically "backend-agnostic").

 ## Getting started

 ### Dependencies

-The code runs with `python` 3.11, `numpy` 1.26, `tensorflow` 2.14 (`keras` 2.14).
+The code has been tested with `python` 3.9, `numpy` 1.26, `keras` 3.3 (`tensorflow` 2.16 as backend).

+Dependencies may be installed via conda (may not be the last version) with

+    conda install tensorflow-gpu -c conda-forge

-Tensorflow 2 is preferably installed using pip with
+although Tensorflow 2 is preferably installed using pip with

     pip install --upgrade pip
     pip install tensorflow

+Both commands will also install Keras at the same time.

-but may also be installed via conda with
+Keras may also be installed first or with another backend (i.e., JAX or PyTorch).

-    conda install tensorflow-gpu -c conda-forge

-(not the last version but it works here).

 ### Training